 Some of the main causes of too much of protein in blood are

 - Too much of protein in blood is often seen after a stressful exercise.
+However, protein remains temporarily high in the blood after an exercise but gradually recedes back to normal.
+It is a physiological process without any disease.

 - Even after an epileptic attack, you may find high level of protein in the blood.